 - Extra tip: Figure out how paperwork is handled at your school and come up with a system that works for you so you aren’t drowning halfway through the first semester in IEP drafts, signature pages, progress reports, BIPS, goal sheets, etc.

-- Insider tip: “All adapted materials are great, but require a great deal of prep time.
-I wouldn’t be able to run my classroom without these materials, but don’t always have time to prep them during the school year.” – Elizabeth N.
+- Insider tip: “All adapted materials are great but require a great deal of prep time.
+I wouldn’t be able to run my classroom without these materials, but I don’t always have time to prep them during the school year.” – Elizabeth N.

-Have a sign in book for all related services to use when they enter and leave the room.
+Have a sign-in book for all related services to use when they enter and leave the room.
 You can grab a free one here.
-It serves as documentation as to who, when and how often service providers come.
-It’s great when there’s ever any questions about it.
+It serves as documentation as to who, when, and how often service providers come.
+It’s great when there are ever any questions about it.

-Optional tip: Decide on a classroom theme… keep in mind that you are a special education teacher and the kids might eat the decorations. 🙂
+Keep in mind that you are a special education teacher, and the kids might eat the decorations. 🙂

 Make your welcome letter and/or your welcome packet and parent handbook.
 Give parents a classroom handbook they will actually use, like this Dual Flipbook.
 It keeps all important information in one convenient place; attach a magnet to the back so parents can keep it on their fridge at home.

-Figure out your behavior plan/classroom procedures, model, reinforce.
-Give them some power, this can be done with choices, but let them have some power.
+Figure out your behavior plan/classroom procedures, model, and reinforce.
+Give them some power; this can be done with choices, but let them have some power.